Mark Warner Was Interviewed about the G7 Summit and What It Means For Canada-U.S. Trade and Global Trade

-Mark Warner was interviewed by the Financial Post about U.S. President Trump’s Oval Office meeting with Canadian Prime Minister Carney, the UK-India trade agreement and prospects for renegotiating the USMCA and diversifying Canadian trade.
-(May 7, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
+Mark Warner was interviewed by the Financial Post about the G7 Leaders’ Summit in Kananaskis, Alberta and what it means for Canada-US trade disputes and negotiations, US trade negotiations with the UK, the EU and China and thawing Canada-India relations.
+(June 17, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, New York and Brussels and has advised governments on trade policy and trade negotiations.
 Mark also previously worked on trade and competition issues as counsel in the OECD Trade Directorate where he participated in the negotiations of the Multilateral Agreement on Investment and represented the OECD at meetings of the WTO Working Group on Trade and Competition Policy and the Working Group on Trade and Investment.

 As Legal Director of the Ontario Ministry of Economic Development & Trade, Mark led Ontario’s legal team for trade negotiations (including the Canada-EU Trade Agreement and the U.S. Agreement on Government Procurement), advised on trade disputes (including the Green Energy Act and softwood lumber) and various NAFTA Chapter 11 investor-state arbitration matters.
 He also led the Ontario’s legal team for the insolvency / restructuring of General Motors and Chrysler, and various grant and loan agreements to leading automotive and automotive parts companies.